manuelboehm/Test/README.md

 # Test
-This just for learning and test purposes.
+This is just for learning and test purposes.